OpenMDAO/GEM/README.txt

-diamond    - source files for building the GEM/OpenCSM/EGADS libraries docs       - documentation include    - headers used by GEM and those used to build GEM apps pyrite     - source files used to interface GEM with Python quartz     - source files for building the GEM/CAPRI libraries src        - general source files test       - test and example code
+diamond    - source files for building the GEM/OpenCSM/EGADS libraries docs       - documentation include    - headers used by GEM and those used to build GEM apps pygem     - source files used to interface GEM with Python quartz     - source files for building the GEM/CAPRI libraries src        - general source files test       - test and example code